Today’s rates for a wide variety of multifamily loans

 - Understanding the Cap Rate for Rental Properties

-- What Is a Good Cap Rate?
+- What Is a Good Cap Rate for a Rental Property?

 - How Is a Cap Rate Different from a Gross Rent Multiplier?